EventStore/documentation/docs/clients/dotnet/5.0/connecting/connecting-to-a-server.md

 - **Single Node**: `tcp://user:password@myserver:11234`
 - **Cluster**: `discover://user:password@myserver:1234`

-Where the port number points to the TCP port of the Event Store instance (1113 by default) or points to the manager gossip port for discovery purposes.
+Where the port number points to the TCP port of the EventStoreDB instance (1113 by default) or points to the manager gossip port for discovery purposes.

 With the URI based mechanism you can pass a domain name and the client will resolve it.